TamerPlatform/Tools/Documentation/index.md

 ### Release Notes

+AndroidTamer has Debian 8 as its base machine.
+The are a many reasons why Debian was chosen instead of Ubuntu.
+It comes with some custom scripts which simplifies the life of Android pentester.

+The credentials for AndroidTamer is :

+> ***Username***: android

+> ***Password***: tamer

 The latest version of Android Tamer is compatible with both VirtualBox and VMware.

 The history of compatibility of previous releases: